 “Keep in mind that successful companies are less about the original idea and more about the learning, discovery and execution.” - STEVE BLANK

-WHAT YOU WILL LEARN BY PARTICIPATING (based on feedback from previous Challenge Teams):
+WHAT TEAMS LEARN BY PARTICIPATING (based on feedback from previous Challenge Teams):

 - Learn about what is needed to take a life sciences idea to a commercial product